jeremymatthewwerner/trip-planner-gpt-airbnb/README.md

 - `POST /airbnb/search`: Search for Airbnb listings
 - `POST /attractions/search`: Search for attractions
 - `POST /itinerary/create`: Create a trip itinerary
+- `GET /airbnb/listing/{listing_id}/image`: Get a specific Airbnb listing with its image formatted for display in the GPT chat
+- `POST /airbnb/listings/images`: Get multiple Airbnb listings with their images formatted for display in the GPT chat

 ## Troubleshooting